 Full Description

-In their final year, students engage in applied projects to design and fabricate prototypes using digital manufacturing technology (laser cutters, 3D printers, multi-axis CNC machine tools).
+In your final year of this program, you’ll design and fabricate prototypes using digital manufacturing technology (laser cutters, 3D printers and multi-axis CNC machine tools).

 Your Field Education Options